mks19992019-sudo/DSA/3-sem_daily_questions/Linked_List/Easy_Questions/237_Delete_Node_in_a_Linked_List/README.md

 ## Why This Approach?

-- Ye ek **classic trick** hai jab previous node ka access nahi hota
+- A **classic trick** when the previous node is not accessible
-- Simply agle node ki value copy karo aur agle node ko hi delete kar do
+- Simply copy the next node's value and unlink the next node
-- Previous node tak traversal ki zaroorat hi nahi padti
+- No traversal from the previous node is needed at all

 ---